NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/ontap_readme.md

 Enter aggregate to use by default when creating new FlexVol volumes: vsim_ontap97_01_FC_1 Enter ONTAP API username (Recommendation: Use SVM account): vsadmin Enter ONTAP API password (Recommendation: Use SVM account):
+Enter path to SSL certificate file for ONTAP API verification (leave blank to use system CA bundle) []:
-Verify SSL certificate when calling ONTAP API (true/false): false Do you intend to use this toolkit to trigger Cloud Sync operations? (yes/no): yes
+Do you intend to use this toolkit to trigger Cloud Sync operations? (yes/no): yes
 Note: If you do not have a Cloud Central refresh token, visit https://services.cloud.netapp.com/refresh-token to create one.
 Enter Cloud Central refresh token: